mrkshreyash/stopwatch-using-react/README.md

 ### Prerequisites

 - Node.js installed on your machine
-- Vite.js installed on your machine
+- Vite installed on your machine
 - npm as your package manager

 ### Installation